mk-fg/python-onedrive/doc/api.md

         Make synchronous HTTP request.

-        Can be overidden to use different http module (e.g. urllib2, twisted, etc).
+        Can be overridden to use different http module (e.g. urllib2, twisted, etc).